top of page

 the great collapse of the finite revolution

-a collection of eight poignant and thought-provoking stories, set in the quirky and surreal town of totenbett, arizona; replete with universal themes of identity, existence, and the human experience.
+a collection of eight thought-provoking stories, set in the quirky and surreal town of totenbett, arizona; replete with universal themes of identity, existence, and the human experience.

 merro bones

-three experimental pieces, including the two short novels bubbidy and olive or brie, as well as a “transcript,” better the weather when. an exploration of identity, community, and the impact of personal histories on relationships and self-perception.
+three experimental pieces that explore identity, community, and the impact of personal histories on relationships and self-perception.

 i write the words, but i yell within